DexiangZhang/CybersecurityGame/README.md

-*Warning
+WARNING
 ---------------------
 When open the game in a browser, please have a server ready to open due to phaser issue.
 Otherwise the image, anmiation or some UI will not show properly.
-(If you using chrome broswer, you can download  "web server for chrome" in chrome's store and use it to open my webpage)
+(If you using chrome browser, you can download  "web server for chrome" in chrome's store and use it to open my webpage)

 # CybersecurityGame